How to replicate a Linux web site content to a remote site

 Introduction

-In this example web server www.example.com will be replicated to www2.example.com.
+In this example, the web server www.example.com will be replicated to www2.example.com.

 Replication configurations are located under $edpcloud/etc.